 When it’s all said and done, I just hope I’ll never have to argue with my girls to wear sensible shoes.
 Gratuitous 7 weeks post-op with scar shot to follow.
 You have been warned…

 One of the books I read during recovery, The Gift of Fear by Gavin De Becker, pinpoints something important I experienced in preparing for this surgery.
 Anxiety, unlike real fear, is always caused by uncertainty.
 Fortunately, because I had the opportunity to get organized before and during my recovery, my anxiety levels were relatively low.
-If you are considering having this surgery, then stay tuned for my next post on how I organized my 2-story home for a hurt foot, to accommodate my temporary stay on the first floor during my bunionectomy recovery.
+If you are considering having this surgery, then read my next post on how I organized my 2-story home for a hurt foot, to accommodate my temporary stay on the first floor during my bunionectomy recovery.